WIC Food and Nutrition Centers

 Project Type: Health

-Project Stage: In Progress
+Project Stage: Completed

 "The evaluation of the WIC Food and Nutrition Centers gave us stunning information that helped us target our future efforts.
 We were also able to present the benefits of our service model to a new Governor and to Illinois WIC staff. "- Kathy Donahue